Ibtissemabrouk/Games/README.md

 # Games
-little project with HTML and JavaScript
+a little project made with HTML and JavaScript